 Our website is supported by our readers.
 We sometimes earn a commission when you click through the affiliate links on our website at no extra cost to you.

 We’re seeing more and more headlines about ice bath tubs and they’re really having their moment.
-Which is sort of strange, since ice baths have been around for years to help athletes recover from injuries.
-I guess that’s what happens when you throw a celebrity (or two) in a freezing ice bath tub and it goes viral.
+This is sort of strange since ice baths have been around for years to help athletes recover from injuries.
+I guess that’s what happens when you throw a celebrity (or two) in freezing water and it goes viral.

 While ice baths are all the rage right now, the majority of the brands getting endorsements are…uh-hum…expensive!
 Sorry, Joe Rogan.
-As much as you evangelize the benefits of your favorite ice bath tub, which does look pretty amazing BTW, $16k is a bit too much to spend.
+As much as he evangelizes the benefits of his favorite ice bath tub, which does look pretty amazing BTW, $16k is a bit too much to spend.

 We can’t all freeze our butts off like a rock star, but there’s good news!
-Affordable, high-quality cold plunge tubs that you can use at home can be had for cheap if you know where to look.
-To help you out, we scoured the internet and compiled a list of the 5 Best Ice Bath Tubs for those that are on a budget.
+Cheap (inexpensive), high-quality cold plunge tubs that you can use at home can be had for very little money if you know where to look.
+To help you out, we scoured the internet and compiled a list of the 5 Best Cheap Ice Bath Tubs for those who are on a budget.